Here is your guide to the best Korean Instant Coffee!

 Coffee has become deep-rooted in Korean culture.
 But this hasn’t always been the case.

 Coffee has only been part of South Korea’s culture since the late-19th century when King Gojong became the first Korean to try coffee.

 In 1896 Antoinette Sontag, the sister-in-law of the Russian ambassador presented the king with the iconic beverage.
-It seemed the King gained a liking to coffee because he would seal coffee bean with his royal approval that same year.
+It seemed the King gained a liking to coffee because he would seal coffee beans with his royal approval that same year.

 After the king’s rubber stamp, only the upper classes could afford it.
 Coffee would later become a symbol of modernization in Korea; it would become a powerful symbol for the wealthy elite.

 Paving the way for Korean Instant Coffee

 Coffee shops called Dabangs emerged in 1927, particularly in and around Myeongdong Seoul.

 Inside Debangs locals could enjoy eating savory cakes with western cutlery, such as knives and forks, and drink coffee from cups, instead of the traditional soup bowls.
 A culinary revolution had begun.

 Not long after the Debangs opened, cafes gained traction around 1970.
-Exclusive coffee shops began opening around Seoul, which catered for the businessmen, professionals, and students.
+Exclusive coffee shops began opening around Seoul, which catered for businessmen, professionals, and students.
 With the surge in cafes and coffee; instant coffee then hit the scene in 1976!

 Dongsun Foods was the first company to introduce instant coffee to the country by selling instant coffee mix packs in 1976.
 (Maxim coffee sticks)

 Alongside Instant coffee, a transformation happened!

 Coffee no longer had to be enjoyed in exclusive cafes, it could now be drunk in the homes and offices of ordinary citizens.

 A new wave of enjoying coffee had begun.